 TGI Fridays are also using mobile commerce as a driver for retail digital transformation.
 You might not think of TGI Fridays as a retailer, experiencing the same storefront/omnichannel struggle as, say, Nordstrom.
 But Gail Seanor, Sr. Director, Marketing Technology at TGI Fridays, sees the parallels.
 Her job: act like a startup.
 Spark the digital transformation with a web and mobile app overhaul.
 Fifteen months later, these projects are live; but the push towards a digital, or – if you don’t mind the buzzwords – a fluid omnichannel business, is just beginning.

 First, she directed a redesign of the company’s website, the development of a mobile app, and the integration of new systems for online orders and mobile payments.
 The E-commerce solutions are powered by SAP Hybris.
-TGI hasn’t finished their digitalization process yet, but describes initial results as “exciting”.
+TGI hasn’t finished its digitalization process yet, but describes initial results as “exciting”.

 Wendy’s, best known for its square burgers, is aiming to put digital retail technologies at the core of its customer experience and ultimately redefine the brand.
 The fast-food chain, which delivered 2016 revenue of $1.43 billion with a net income of $129.6 million, highlights how every company is going digital.
 Whether it’s a company like Campbells Soup or General Electric, digital transformation is everywhere.
 At the center of Wendy’s digital efforts are self-service kiosks.